Learn about free software libraries, packages, and SDKs that can get your web crawling journey started in no time.

 What are open-source web crawlers?

 When software or an API is open-source, its code is available to the general public for free.
 It's even possible to modify and optimize the code to suit your needs.
-The same goes for open source web crawlers: you can download or use them without paying anything and fine-tune them based on your use case.
+The same goes for website scrapers and open source web crawlers: you can download or use them without paying and fine-tune them based on your use case.